Watch Out For Sleep – Or Not Enough

 12.)
 You need the sun – get outside for at least 30-60 minutes

-*** - Remember you may be different and the above items may not apply to you and some items may be the only way you fall asleep.
-Often this has to due with the way you have trained your body.
+*** – Remember you may be different and the above items may not apply to you and some items may be the only way you fall asleep.
+Often this has to do with the way you have trained your body.